heig/GrocyToBring/README.md

 You can add it to your crontab e.g. and have it run every morning at 8:10:

 `10 8 * * * sudo docker run --rm --name run-grocy-to-bring grocy-to-bring 2>&1 | /usr/bin/logger -t GrocyToBring`

+# Thank you

+Thank you to helvete003 for reverse-engineering the Bring REST API: https://github.com/helvete003/bring-api

+And of course a massive shout out to Bernd Bestel the founder of https://grocy.info/